ddragoti/SitePoint-Mobile-Channel/Articles/api_mobile.md

 Select a location on disk to save your project and then click Create.

 By default, the project will be created with a View Controller.
-We however will want to show the data from the REST api as a list, so we will use the Table View Controller instead.
+We will however, want to show the data from the REST api as a list, so we will use the Table View Controller instead.
 So we will create a new set Objective-C files (File > New > File > iOS Source > Cocoa Touch Class).

 Class: TableViewController
 Subclass of: UITableViewController